skielo/WordFinder/README.md

 - Select the Finder.ConsoleApp project.
 - Press F5

 A console application is going to prompt.
 You need to follow the instructions.
-You are going to be prompted to select a file which is going to serve as grid *matrix*.
+You are going to be prompted to type the path to a file which is going to serve as grid *matrix*.
 Each line on that file will be a row in the matrix.
 You can have a maximum of 64 lines and each line should have a maximum of 64 characters.

 Once you select the file the application console is going to ask you for the words stream.
-You need to provide another file but this time should have a single line that contains all the words to search separated with a black space.
+You need to provide another file path but this time should have a single line that contains all the words to search separated with a black space.
 > If you provde more than one line the application is going to considere only the first one.

 #### Running the Rest API